Am0rphous/PowerShell/README.md

 Various PowerShell scripts

-TimeTrack-Specific-Software-Openings.ps1: Primitive script used to test how long time various programs needs to open.
-VLC and Windows Media Player is used for simplicity.
+TimeTrack-Specific-Software-Openings.ps1: Primitive script used to test how long time a specific program need to be opened.
+VLC and Windows Media Player is used as examples.
 Modern servers will have a close average time while old and unstable servers will have timing that varys more.

 Normal timing on modern hardware: